But what is it? ...Incidentally,

 used in conjunction with a trench set spark receiver or to aid

 by varying the filament voltage and the tapping on the input

 as you see it.
 Probably sold as war-surplus around 1920, it has

 been stripped of its tuning coils, LT and HT switches, and wiring

-(and of course the valve).
+(and of course the valves).
 Why the double military arrowheads?

 Ian Gallimore in Toronto tells me that the double arrowhead indicates

 the panel was sold as off as surplus.